 All of our named executive officers participate in our annual incentive program.
-The annual incentive program payouts for 2022 were a function of two metrics:
+The annual incentive program payouts for 2023 were a function of two metrics:

 - 75% of the annual bonus target was based on annual revenue growth, calculated without regard to foreign currency exchange rates.
 We refer to this aspect of the annual incentive program as the revenue factor. - 25% of the annual bonus target was based on budgeted adjusted operating margin.
-We refer to this aspect of the annual incentive program as the adjusted operating income ("AOI") factor.
+We refer to this aspect of the annual incentive program as the AOI factor.
 For purposes of calculating attainment of the AOI portion of the annual incentives, AOI is defined as operating income before incentive compensation expense, stock-based compensation expense, amortization expense, acquisition expenses and other one-time expenses not indicative of core operations, calculated as a percentage of revenue.

-Revenue growth and AOI were selected as the primary financial objectives for determining the 2022 annual incentive payouts because our primary objective continues to be to grow our Company profitably.
+Revenue growth and AOI were selected as the primary financial objectives for determining the 2023 annual incentive payouts because our primary objective continues to be to grow our Company profitably.

-The compensation committee approved 2022 revenue and AOI objectives for our Company as a whole and for each of our major geographic business units (the United States, Europe, Middle East and Africa ("EMEA") and Japan).
-The compensation committee approved a modification in the performance metrics for annual bonuses in connection with our Company's exit from the Japanese market on May 31, 2022.
-Global performance continued to include the Japanese revenue attainment factor through May 31, 2022, and following that date, global performance excludes the Japanese attainment factor from both planned performance and actual performance.
-All other factors used to determine annual bonuses remained the same.
+The compensation and talent committee approved 2023 revenue and AOI objectives for our Company as a whole and for each of our major geographic business units (the United States and Europe, Middle East and Africa ("EMEA")).
 The inclusion of business unit performance objectives enables us to tailor annual incentive opportunities so as to reward each executive officer for the performance of those portion(s) of our Company for which the officer had the most direct responsibility.
 The following are the percentage allocations for revenue and AOI across each named executive officer's target bonus opportunity.